ToddlerQuest

 Design for Toddlers

 Designing for a 2-year-old is one of the more humbling design challenges there is.
-Every assumption about how users interpret visual hierarchy, navigation, and feedback gets reexamined from scratch.
+Every assumption about how users interpret hierarchy, navigation, and feedback gets reexamined from scratch.

-Audio as the Primary Feedback Channel
+Audio as the primary feedback channel

 Designing for the Parent Too